Contact

 During your appointment

-Most of our face-to-face appointments take place on the Christopher Booth Ward Programmed Investigation Unit.
-You will have tests as required depending on your particular conditions and any tests you have had before- these will have been discussed with you during your previous teleconsultation.
+Face-to-face appointments take place on the Christopher Booth Ward Programmed Investigation Unit.
+You will be asked to arrive mi-morning and spend the rest of the day with us.
+Exact tests required will depend on your particular conditions and any tests you have had before- these will have been discussed with you during your previous teleconsultation.
 Professor Claire Shovlin, our lead clinician, will review you personally to discuss your condition and with colleagues, process all of the information to develop a personalised management plan for you.

 Please note that we are a teaching hospital, so medical students may be present for some appointments.
 If you do not wish to have them in the room please let the nurse or doctor know and the students will be asked to step outside.